biffcode/companion_website_last/README.md

 ## Main Sections

-1. Hero - Introduction to AIOS Companion
+1. Hero - Introduction to Companion
-2. Features - What AIOS Companion can do
+2. Features - What Companion can do
 3. Use Cases - Examples for different professions
 4. How It Works - Explanation of the technology
 5. Demo - Product demonstration